0%

 Verify:

-5. Custom Authentication Logic or Non-Standard Flows: If your AI agent requires highly custom or non-standard authentication flows that Descope's pre-built components cannot easily accommodate, and modifying Descope's flows is cumbersome, building a bespoke authentication system might offer more flexibility.
-This is rare, as Descope is highly configurable, but specific edge cases exist.
+5. Really, Really Custom Auth Flows: If your AI agent has some truly bizarre, non-standard authentication logic that Descope's pre-built components simply can't handle, and tweaking Descope becomes a nightmare, then a bespoke auth system might offer more flexibility.
+This is rare, Descope is quite configurable, but there are always edge cases where you hit the wall.

-6. Performance-Critical Authentication (Client-Side Overhead): Although Descope is optimized for performance, any external authentication service introduces network latency.
-For agents requiring sub-millisecond authentication responses where every millisecond counts, a purely local token validation mechanism (after an initial login) or a highly optimized in-house solution might be considered, though the complexity rapidly increases.
+6. Milliseconds Matter (Performance-Critical): Any external authentication service adds network latency.
+If your agent absolutely needs sub-millisecond authentication responses and every single millisecond counts, you might look at a purely local token validation mechanism (after an initial login) or a highly optimized in-house solution.
+But be warned: the complexity here escalates exponentially, and you're probably sacrificing other benefits.

 Step 1: Define Roles and Assign to Users in Descope

-What: Create custom roles in Descope and assign them to your test users.
-Why: This sets up the permission structure on the Descope backend, which your AI agent will query.
+What: Create custom roles in Descope and give them to your test users.
+Why: This builds the permission framework on the Descope side, which your AI agent will rely on.
 How:

-1. In the Descope Console, navigate to Users on the left sidebar.
+1. In the Descope Console, go to Users.

-2. Select an existing user or create a new one.
+2. Pick an existing user or create a new one for testing.

-3. In the user's details, scroll to the "Roles" section.
+3. In the user's details, scroll down to Roles.

-5. Assign the desired roles to your test user.
+5. Assign the roles you want to your test user.
 Verify:

-✅ After saving, the user's profile in Descope should clearly list the assigned roles.
-Create at least two users with different role assignments (e.g., one with payment_processor, one without).
+✅ The user's Descope profile should now show their assigned roles.
+Make at least two users with different roles (e.g., one with payment_processor, one without) so you can actually test the RBAC.

 Step 2: Retrieve and Utilize Roles in Your AI Agent